felixwellen/synthetic-zariski/project_description.md

 # Synthetic Algebraic Geometry

 In algebraic geometry, polynomial equations are studied using methods from geometry and algebra.
 These two fields have many links, the most basic being the correspondence between a space and the algebra of functions from that space to a fixed ring.
 In the usual analytic approach, this correspondence is made one-to-one by using a complicated notion of space.
 In our synthetic approach, this correspondence is assumed one-to-one as an axiom.
-We were able to reproduce many non-trivial algebraic geometry results with this synthetic approach.
+We were able to reproduce non-trivial basic algebraic geometry results with this synthetic approach.

 # Synthetic Stone Duality